numpy/numpy/doc/source/reference/c-api.array.rst

     Reset the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` and deprecated
     :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag.
 Resets the
     :c:data:`NPY_ARRAY_WRITEABLE` flag on the base object.
-It also deletes pending changes to the base object.
+It also discards pending changes to the base object.
 This is useful for recovering from an error condition when writeback semantics are used.